Hi-vis clothing makes its wearers more visible. In that way, it is meant to prevent injuries and accidents.

 - The reflective hi-vis tape for clothing needs to be at least 5 cm wide.
 Hi-vis clothing regulations in NZ require for the tape to be in one of the five allowed positions.

 - Logos can be used on reflective parts of clothing, as long as it still leaves enough reflective clothing visible.
 On the other hand, logos cannot be placed over the reflective tape and should be less than 10cm x 10 cm in size.

 - It is permitted to add underarm venting squares that are up to 10cm x 10 cm of size.

 - Reflective tape, logos, venting square and all other additions do not add up to the required size of fluorescent material.

 How Many Classes of Hi-Vis Clothing Are There in NZ?

-There are three classes of hi vis clothing in NZ.
-They are Class D, Class D/N and Class N. Hi visibility clothing regulations in NZ classify the garments in accordance to their use.
+There are three classes of hi-vis clothing in NZ.
+They are Class D, Class D/N and Class N. Hi-visibility clothing regulations in NZ classify the garments in accordance with their use.

 So, Class D is intended for daytime use, D/N for both day and night and N for nighttime.

 Since these three classes have different uses, they also have to meet different hi-vis clothing regulations in NZ.